-These are simple enough that I don’t feel guilty making a batch for myself.
-They freeze well, too!
+These are simple enough that I don’t feel guilty making a macaroon cookie batch for me, myself, and I.

 According to the Food Network, “Macaroons can trace their story back to Italy, where the flourless and unleavened cookies were originally made with almond paste (in Italian, these cookies are called amaretti).”

 Coconut Cake and No Fail Seven Minute Frosting

 - Preheat oven to 350.
 Line a baking sheet with aluminum foil and spray the foil with cooking spray.

 - In a medium bowl, place all ingredients.
 Stir together by hand until well combined.
 Form the coconut mixture into one-inch balls and place them on the prepared baking sheet.1 bag unsweetened shredded coconut, 1 can sweetened condensed milk, 2 teaspoons vanilla extract

 - Bake for 12-14 minutes until lightly brown.
 Allow to cool completely on baking sheets and then gently peel the coconut cookies off of the foil.